- Visiting Chesapeake?

 The best way to handle leaves and grass clippings is to just mulch them into the lawn using your mower.
 As the pieces break down, they'll release water and much needed nutrients to naturally fertilize your lawn.

 If you must bag your leaves and grass clippings, place them in clear 35-gallon plastic bags and put them at the curb on your regular garbage day.
 No need to call for a bulk pickup.
 The limit is 30 clear plastic 35-gallon bags each week, except in November and December when you may put out 50 each week.
 Please do not include dirt, rock or mulch in these bags.
+Public Works will ONLY collect 50 bags per household per week -- please do not place more than 50 bags at curbside for pickup.

 Other Yard Waste